pulseenergy/chef-style-guide/README.md

     If you aren't using Test Kitchen, this means bumping the patch version every time you try a new change.
 You should be using Test Kitchen.

+    When creating a new cookbook, move quickly to create a 1.0 version.
+You should definitely not spend more than a week creating 0.x.x releases.
+Cookbooks rapidly become dependent on each other, so you should acknowledge that you have a public interface by issuing a 1.0 release.

 - Never *ever* decrement the version of a cookbook.
 Failure to adhere is a violation of [Rule #2 in SemVer 2.0](http://semver.org/#spec-item-2).

     Chef-client will always use the highest-numbered cookbook that is available after considering all constraints.
 If Chef Server knows about a cookbook with a higher number than the one you just uploaded, then your code is not going to get run.
 Do not add a version constraint in your test environment to work around this; it will definitely bite you later on.